-Successful completion of this nationally recognised course allows progression onto the CACHE Level 3 Early Years Educator qualification (subject to achievement of GCSE English Language & Maths Grade 4), or into employment as nursery assistant, classroom assistant, pre-school assistant or nanny.
+Successful completion of this qualification allows progression onto the T Level Early Years and Education (subject to achievement of GCSE English Language, Maths & Science Grade 4), or into employment in a nursery, classroom assistant, preschool assistant, or nanny.

 What will I learn on this course?

 The course is made up of a number of units that explore and develop your work with young people including: